tjcarney89/swift-uiElements-readme-ios-0217/README.md

 iOS includes a framework called _UIKit_.
 UIKit provides you with a standard set of widgets, referred to as _elements_ or _controls_, that you can use in your app's views to provide a way for your users to interact with your app.

 ## UI Controls

-So far, you have been introduced to a few user interface elements, including basic views, labels, and buttons.
-In this lesson, you'll get a quick overview of some of the other interesting user interface elements that you can use in your iOS apps.

 To begin this investigation, create a new iOS project in Xcode.
 You can use the single-view application template provided with Xcode.
 (There is also a sample application included in this repository.
 It's located at `UIElements/UIElements.xcodeproj`.
 But you should start your own project so you can get a feel for these elements yourself.)